“Is it really a sport if you have all the equipment and your opponent doesn’t know a game is going on?” – Bill Maher

 I promptly forgot about it, but the trauma of suppressing my innate sense of compassion was still etched into my unconscious.
 It was just one instance where I, like other children, was taught not to pay attention to my emotions and perceive them as valid.
 How many other times growing up did my gut instinct tell me that the various things we did to animals (such as putting dogs in crates a.k.a. cages and bits in horses’ mouths) were wrong?
 And how many more times did I rationalize that it must okay, because no one else seemed to care?

-I learned that fish can in fact feel pain, and suffer tremendously when they are wrenched out of the water only to suffocate to death.
+I learned that fish can in fact feel pain and suffer tremendously when they are wrenched out of the water and left to suffocate to death.
 I also learned that catch and release, though considered more humane, can cause so much trauma to the fish that many of them die.

 The end of fish

 Recreational fishing is helping to empty our oceans of life.
 Over the past 50 years, our society has seen a huge rise in the popularity of fish, in addition to there being more people.
 As a result, our oceans have 90% less large fish than there were in 1950.

 Although most overfishing is caused by commercial fishing companies, the effects of sport fishing are not negligible.
 A study by Florida State University revealed that recreational fishing accounts for killing almost 25% of overfished saltwater species.

 Fish – is it a really a health food?

 Whether we get fish from commercial or sport fishing, consuming them can pose health hazards.
 Fish have high amounts of fat and cholesterol, and they accumulate carcinogens in their flesh as the result of water pollution.
 Chemical residues concentrate in the fat of fish, where they can be up to 9 million times more toxic than the surrounding waters in which they swim.
 Some of the more well-known dangerous toxins found in fish are mercury and PCB’s.